 3. Lowe’shas free kitchen design services, for simple projects.
 Anything that gets somewhat complex will require a paid designer.

 💻 Home Improvement Websites

 4. House Beautiful website has a Custom 3-D Design tool for designing your dream kitchen (with Tyler Florence, no less!)
 You can try out new cabinetry, countertops, appliances, and accessories with a drag-and-drop feature to create a custom, 3D design.

 Virtual Tools (Rated 4+ in the App Store)

 5. Google offers a free design tool that allows users to create 3D virtual models of any room in a home, including the bathroom, kitchen and living area.
 The level of technical savvy is a bit more complicated with Google SketchUp, but the rewards are many.

 The tool projects rooms from different angles and the angles can be changed at any point.
 A home can even be viewed from the outside looking in.
 The elements library provides templates for couches, beds and kitchen tables to see how they look within the layout.
 Other features of Google SketchUp include creating blueprints of the designs, and printing out layouts to take to a contractor or hardware store.

-7. I just read about a new app, called TapMeasure, that you can use to easily measure spaces and objects.
+7. With TapMeasure, you can easily measure spaces and objects.
 You can create 2D floor plans and simple measurements, as well as use it for “smart leveling,” to make sure your pictures are perfectly straight.
 The service also features something called 3D Room Builder which basically lets you create a 3D model of your space quickly, where it can then be uploaded to 3D modeling software, SketchUp. ⇑ You can add doors, windows, whatever you might have in the space, and generate accurate models of your room because TapMeasure is constantly measuring everything for accurate representations.

 Here’s a video demonstration on TapMeasure: